gioui/giouiorg/content/doc/architecture.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-clip-triangle" data-size="200x100"></pre>

-### Push and Pop
+### Save and Load

 Some operations affect all operations that follow them.
 For example, [`paint.ColorOp`](https://gioui.org/op/paint#ColorOp) sets the "brush" color that is used in subsequent [`op.PaintOp`](https://gioui.org/op/paint#PaintOp) operations.
 This drawing context also includes coordinate transformation (set by [`op.TransformOp`](https://gioui.org/op#TransformOp)) and clipping (set by [`clip.ClipOp`](https://gioui.org/op/clip#ClipOp)).

 We often need to set up some drawing context and then restore it to its previous state, leaving later operations unaffected.
-We can use [`op.StackOp`](https://gioui.org/op#StackOp) to do this.
-A Push operation saves the current drawing context; a Pop operation restores it.
+We can use [`op.StateOp`](https://gioui.org/op#StateOp) to do this.
+A Save operation saves the current drawing context; a Load operation restores it.

 For example, the `clipButtonOutline` function in the previous section has the unfortunate side-effect of clipping all later operations to the outline of the button background!
 Let's make a version of it that doesn't affect any callers: